SAP/luigi/docs/README.md

 # Luigi Documentation

-If you are new to Luigi, read the [Getting started guide](getting-started.md) to learn more about its structure and key functions.
+If you are new to Luigi, read the [Getting started guide](getting-started.md) to learn more about its structure and key features.

 ## Luigi Core